 Staff & Boards

 We love to roll the credits, celebrating our dedicated community of team members, social scientists, supporters, and advocates.
-We maintain offices in South Burlington, Vermont; Los Angeles, California; and in active countries around the world.
-We also have staff who work remotely from around the world, including Washington DC, New York, Montreal, and Botswana.
+We maintain offices in South Burlington, Vermont and in active countries around the world.
+We also have staff who work remotely from around the world, including Washington DC, New York, Los Angeles and Montreal.

 Virginia Carter, MS